mahvin92/Covary-encoder/README.md

 # Covary-encoder
-This repository hosts the obfuscated runtime modules for the Covary encoder logic, powered by TIPs-VF (https://github.com/mahvin92/TIPs-VF) and protected using CodeEnigma (https://github.com/KrishnanSG/codeenigma).
+This repository hosts the obfuscated runtime modules for the Covary-encoder logic, powered by TIPs-VF (https://github.com/mahvin92/TIPs-VF) and protected using CodeEnigma (https://github.com/KrishnanSG/codeenigma).

 ## About
 The Covary-encoder implements a proprietary sequence encoding logic using the Translator-Interpreter Pre-seeding for Variable-length Fragments (TIPs-VF; https://doi.org/10.1101/2025.02.15.637782).
 Covary-encoder is released as obfuscated runtime ONLY.
 Each release has a validity period (per quarter).
 After expiration, users must update to the latest runtime to continue using Covary and other Covary-encoder-dependent implementations, manually or programmatically.